dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 	}
 }
 ```
 For each entry in the table, the test parses the expression, evaluates it in the environment, and prints the result.
-We don’t have space to show the `Parse` function here, but you’ll find it if you download the package using `go get`.
+We don't have space to show the `Parse` function here, but you'll find it if you download the package using `go get`.

-The `go test` command (§11.1) runs a package’s tests:
+The `go test` command (§11.1) runs a package's tests:
 ```bash
     $ go test -v gopl.io/ch7/eval
 ```
 The `-v` flag lets us see the printed output of the test, which is normally suppressed for a suc- cessful test like this one.
-Here is the output of the test’s `fmt.Printf` statements:
+Here is the output of the test's `fmt.Printf` statements:
 ```
 sqrt(A / pi)
 	map[A:87616 pi:3.141592653589793] => 167